Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 Using a Charging Station

-I suggest using PlugShare.
-When you access the site, there’s a map showing every charging station in North America, and of course, you can narrow it down to your area.
+I suggest using PlugShare to find local public charging stations.
+When you access the site, there’s a map showing charging stations across the world.
+Of course, you can narrow it down to your local area.

 When you arrive at a charging station, remember that when you lock the car, the charger locks into place.
 Simply unlock the vehicle to remove the plug, close the cap, and you’re ready to keep driving.